evos-opensystems/evos/README.md

 ## Getting started

-To understand how to use evos, we recommend to have a look at some examples that you can find in **evos/evos/examples**.
+To understand how to use evos, have a look at some examples that you can find in **evos/examples/get_started_examples**.

 ## Structure